fabrgu/shopping-cart/README.md

 #Running the website
 To run the website you must have a localhost set up on your computer.
 The easiest way of setting up a localhost, and the way I've developed the ecommerce website, was to download JetBrain's WebStorm IDE.
+WebStorm is available free to students for one year and otherwise has a free 30 day trial.
 Import the project folder to the IDE as a new project.
 Go to the index.html file.
 Either click the green run arrow button at the upper right of the page, or hover a bit around the same area and browser icons will appear on the upper right corner.
 Click on a browser that you have installed on your computer.